 Besides, VA panels have their own disadvantages, such as gamma shifts, which make them unsuited for color-critical work.

-4K resolution results in a high pixel-per-inch ratio of 163 PPI on the 27″ sized screen of the Dell S2721QS monitor.
+The 4K UHD resolution results in a high pixel-per-inch ratio of 163 PPI on the 27″ sized screen of the Dell S2721QS monitor.

 This means that you get plenty of screen real estate as well as vivid details and sharp text, but you will need to use scaling in order to make small letters readable.

 Lastly, note that the Dell S2721QS supports HDR (High Dynamic Range), but since it lacks proper display capabilities, including wide color gamut, HDR content will look washed out.

 Some content might look slightly better, but you’ll mostly prefer it disabled.